By default, the output of each cron job is collected by cron, and sent via email each time the job completes.

 There are 3 ways you can fix this error:

 postfix.
 This can be installed in most cases from a package manager.
 For example, on Ubuntu you may run:

 sudo apt-get install postfix

 If you select

 local installation, the output from your cron jobs will be relayed to a local "mailbox" that you can easily tail:

 2. If you don't care about cron emails, you can silence the error by disabling emails from your crontab.
 The easiest way to do this is to add the following to the top of the crontab file:

 3. The final option is simply to ignore this error.
 It is not a fatal error, and does not impact the success of your cron job itself.

-There are no cron configuration options for monitoring and alerting.
 Monitor your cron jobs with Cronitor to easily collect output, capture errors and alert you when something goes wrong.